srtian/Blog/README.md

 # About Me
 Hi, I'm srtian.
 Now I'm working as a senior software development engineer in ByteDance's security department.
-Before that, I worked for Kwai and Horizon Robot.
+Before that, I worked for Kwai and Horizon Robots.
 I mainly focus on Web development, and have some understanding of Saas and tob businesses.
 Besides development, I am also interested in travel, photography and reading.
 Have a good day~

 ---